Digu62/Photo_Organizer/README.md

 ---

 Obs: This code was based on a tutorial from "Código Fonte TV" and improved to my personal use.
-You can see the tutorial too in the [here](https://www.youtube.com/watch?v=L8KFB0VyEwo&t=146s&ab_channel=C%C3%B3digoFonteTV)
+You can see the tutorial [here](https://www.youtube.com/watch?v=L8KFB0VyEwo&t=146s&ab_channel=C%C3%B3digoFonteTV)